paradox-kyuu/BruteGen-V1.0/README.md

 # BRUTEGENV1.0

-BruteGenV1.0 is a Password Generation Script coded in Python that compiles different values entered by user and saves it to a .txt file.
+BruteGenV1.0 is a Password Generation Script coded in Python that compiles different passwords to be bruteforced and saves it to a .txt file.

 # Installation in Kali Linux